Sects and the City: Reflections from Manama

 29th Feb 2020 by Simon Mabon

-In 1982, a roundabout was constructed just south of the intersection of King Faisal Highway and the Sheikh Khalifa ibn Salman Highway in 1982 in Manama, Bahrain.
+In 1982, a roundabout was constructed just south of the intersection of King Faisal Highway and the Sheikh Khalifa ibn Salman Highway in Manama, Bahrain.
 At the centre of the roundabout was a monument serving as a symbol of the archipelago’s pearl diving tradition, also demonstrating unity across the nascent Gulf Co-Operation Council.
 In 2011, when the Arab Uprisings occurred in Bahrain, protesters gathered at the roundabout chanting “not Sunni, not Shi’a, just Bahraini”.
 The roundabout served as a space of unity for the island’s population who came together to demand political reform from the ruling Al Khalifa family.

 After a month of protests, a GCC-led military force entered the roundabout and cleared it of protesters before destroying the monument.
 With the outbreak of protests, the monument quickly became a symbol of resistance around which protesters could coalesce, prompting the Al Khalifa to destroy it an effort to erode memories of the dissent; a 500 fils coin which also depicted the monument was also withdrawn from circulation.
 In the weeks that followed, a widespread crackdown on dissent took place across the island, with serious repercussions for the ordering of space (Mabon, 2020).
 The following report reflects on the role of the urban environment and urban spaces in efforts to regulate life across Bahrain in the aftermath of the Arab Uprisings of 2011.
 It argues that the heavily urbanised population of Bahrain provides scope for the Al Khalifa to exert sovereign power over its population in a range of different ways as part of a process of sectarianization, from demographic engineering to the creation of a structurally violent environment, underpinned by sovereign power.

-Since the British withdrawal ‘East of Suez’ in 1967, political life across Bahrain has been contested, in part, because of the existence of sectarian cleavages, yet predominantly because of a range of economic, cultural, ethnic, tribal, and ideological divisions.
+Since the British decision to withdraw from ‘East of Suez’ in 1967, political life across Bahrain has been contested, in part, because of the existence of sectarian cleavages, yet predominantly because of a range of economic, cultural, ethnic, tribal, and ideological divisions.
 The population of Bahrain is divided roughly 50-50 along national and non-national lines.
 Of those with Bahraini passports, a further division takes place roughly along sect-based lines, with estimates suggesting that up to 65% of the population is Shi’a, albeit ruled by a Sunni minority ruling family.
 Across Bahrain’s history, unrest – in myriad forms – has typically been mapped onto religious divisions which provide a convenient veil for deeper political challenges facing the Al Khalifa.
 As we shall see, these concerns feature prominently within regime efforts to regulate urban environments and the ways in which the Al Khalifa deploys its biopolitical structures of sovereign power in an attempt to ensure its survival.

 In the years after the Arab Uprisings, the manipulation of this sectarian identity has provided the Al Khalifa – and their Saudi backers – with the means of dividing protesters in pursuit of regime survival.
 This process, referred to as sectarianization has been widely documented by scholars including Nader Hashemi and Danny Postel (2017), Toby Matthiesen (2017), Fred Wehrey (2007), this author (2019, 2020) and others, yet little has been undertaken on the ways in which urban environments have been manipulated by those in power in attempt to ensure their survival.
 To do this, political elites embarked on a process whereby Shi’a groups were framed as an existential threat to the state, perceived by some to be ‘5th columnists’ whose loyalty lay with their co-religious kin across the Gulf in Iran, much to the chagrin of the Al Khalifa.
 Forging a coherent national project from a society divided around religious, ethnic, tribal and class lines poses serious challenges to those in power.
 Across the Gulf, state building processes have sought to draw from – and reconcile - competing historiographies in an effort to fuse a coherent state, often commemorating historical processes such as pearl diving as a way of forging unity.